-PEDS-257C.
-PEDIATRIC HEMATOLOGY AND ONCOLOGY.
-Includes all aspects of clinical and laboratory hematology as well as the diagnostic evaluation, care, and treatment of patients with malignant diseases.
-Emphasis is placed on fundamental concepts.
-Students will accompany the inpatient team on the ward rounds for 2 weeks of the rotation with the remaining time spent in the clinic evaluating new patients and seeing established patients.
-Students also are expected to attend divisional teaching conferences.
-Students will be asked to research a specific topic and present a short presentation at the end of their rotation.
-Prerequisite: PEDS 205C contact instructor.
-Credit: 4.
-Enrollment: max 1.
-Kinney ,Chung
+PEDS-259C.
+PEDIATRIC STEM CELL TRANSPLANT UNIT.
+This four week elective is designed to give medical students experience in all aspects of clinical hematopoietic stem cell transplantation including the diagnostic evaluation, care, and treatment of transplant patients.
+Emphasis is placed on fundamental concepts of hematopoietic stem cell transplantation.
+Students will accompany the inpatient team on the ward rounds for 3 weeks of the rotation with the remaining time spent in the clinic evaluating new patients and seeing established patients.
+Students also are expected to attend divisional teaching conferences and give informal presentations on topics in hematopoietic stem cell transplantation.
+Students should join the Division meeting on Monday at 8:00 a.m. in the Division offices on the first floor of North Pavillion on the first day of classes.
+Credit: 4. max 2.
+Martin, Kurtzberg, Driscoll, Szabolcs, Parikh , and Prasad

 PEDS-261C.
 CLINICAL PEDIATRIC CARDIOLOGY.
 This Medical Student rotation provides an intensive learning experience in the clinical diagnosis and management of childhood heart disease.
 Emphasis is placed upon inpatient and outpatient management.
 The inpatient section includes a pre and post operative management of children with heart disease via a step-down/Ward environment.
 The outpatient section includes exposure to cardiovascular procedures including interventional techniques and echocardiography as well as management of children referred for a cardiology evaluation or follow-up via clinic or consultation.
 The Medical Student also is exposed to pediatric acute care medicine and the modalities available to maintain cardiovascular function in the extremely ill child.
 Scope: history, physical examination, and special diagnostic techniques (echocardiography, electrocardiography, cardiac catheterization and cineangiography).
 Students participate on daily ward rounds, out-patient clinics four days per week, and all clinical and didactic teaching conferences of the division.
 Prerequisite: PEDS 205C.
 Credit: 4.
 Enrollment: max 2.
-Rhodes, Armstrong, Leonard, Herlong, Kanter, Camitta, Barker, Delaney and Carboni
+Wechsler, S., Armstrong, Li, Leonard, Herlong, Kanter, Camitta, Barker, Delaney and Carboni